Users: Children- Older Adults

 Night light mode

-In night light mode, each LED can have custom color and can be populated by different people.
-In this way, each LED uses an individualized color to represent the individuals that imbue people's lives with shape and meaning.
+In night light mode, each LED is an avatar representative of the people in someone's life.
+Each person can choose a color and place within a constellation.
 Constellations were used for years to help orient people to direction.
-We felt this could be useful as people may feel disconnected and lost right now.
+We aimed to leverage this mental model as people may feel disconnected and lost right now.

 Looking Back and Looking Forward